opensearch-project/project-website/_posts/2025-07-30-Offline-Batch-ML-Inference-and-Ingestion-for-1-Billion-Requests-using-OpenSearch-Ingestion.md

 ### Step 5: Run semantic search

 Now you can run a semantic search against your 1 billion vectorized data points.
-To search raw vectors, use the `knn` query type, provide the `vector` array as input, and specify the number of returned results `k`:
+To search raw vectors, use the `knn` query type, provide the `vector` array as input, and specify the `k` number of returned results:

 ```json
 GET /my-raw-vector-index/_search